ibnuda/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-For an example we can return to the business logic tests of
-`drone-dynamic-agents`.
-Recall from Chapter 3 that we created `Mutable` as test
-interpreters for our application and we stored the number of `started` and
-`stoped` nodes in `var`.

 Sebagai contoh, kita dapat kembali ke tes logika bisnis dari `drone-dynamic-agents`.
 Harap diingat kembali pada bab 3 kita telah membuat `Mutable` sebagai penerjemah
 tes untuk aplikasi kita dan menyimpan perhitungan `started` dan `stoped` pada sebuah